-4. The following hospitals in New South Wales are at present approved hospitals for the purposes of section 81 of the by-laws and of these regulations, but the Faculty may, by special resolution, recognize other hospitals in particular cases:

-Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; Royal Newcastle Hospital.
+- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of section 81 of the by-laws and of these regulations, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; Royal Newcastle Hospital; Repatriation General Hospital, Concord (provided certain work is done in other recognized hospitals).